Remote Employee Monitoring: Leveraging Technology for Success

 Using predefined workflow management software, employee monitoring is supported by allowing them to submit leave requests, business trips, accounting, and other issues directly in the activity stream.

-If changes are made to the workflows, these also appear in the activity stream.
+If workflow changes are made, they also appear in the activity stream.
 You decide what permits are needed and how everything is implemented in practice.

-To design such flexible workflows, you can use a visual business process editor, which you can use to assemble your workflows using drag & drop easily.
+To design such flexible workflows, you can use a visual business process editor, which allows you to assemble your workflows easily using drag-and-drop.

-This allows task management to be automated, automation rules to be set up, and trigger to be set, as well as task dependencies, time tracking in tasks, and practical templates to be used.
+This allows task management to be automated, automation rules to be set up, triggers to be set, task dependencies, time tracking in tasks, and practical templates to be used.

 You can use automation rules in tasks and in the CRM to design adaptable business processes and check the work performance of individual employees or entire remote teams at any time.